 Just how data scientists interact with data and where the bottlenecks lie made a team of MIT researchers set up a project called, ‘The Human-Data Interaction Project’.
 The target is a rapid exploration of predictive models, and to actually put them to use by solving real problems in real organizations.
 These models, said the team, will be simple, and automation will enable even naive users to develop hundreds if not thousands of predictive models within hours—something that, today, takes experts months to do.

 Lead researcher Kalyan Veeramachaneni says the answer this research group seeks is – What would it take for businesses to realize the full potential of their data repositories with machine learning?
 Why does it take a long time to process, analyze and derive insights from the data?

-In conclusion, clearly, AI has the ability to remove the unpredictability out of consumer behavior.
+In conclusion, clearly, AI has the ability to remove the unpredictability of consumer behavior.
 Not only that, using complex prediction models that a human brain is incapable of, machine learning algorithms can offer discounts and other proposals to the relevant customer.
-All of which ultimately means targeting the right customer, low customer acquisition cost, and higher profitability, eventually.
+All of this ultimately means targeting the right customer, low customer acquisition cost, and higher profitability, eventually.
 That’s what an Enterprise’s goal is, right?

 An Engine That Drives Customer Intelligence

 Oyster is not just a customer data platform (CDP).
 It is the world’s first customer insights platform (CIP).
 Why?
 At its core is your customer.
 Oyster is a “data unifying software.”

 Gain more insights, case studies, information on our product, customer data platform